hantuzun/jetman/README.md

 ## * How to Write Test Scripts?
-Test scripts should expose a `config` object and a `test` function.
+Test script modules should expose a `config` object and a `test` function.
 Below is an example test script:

     exports.config =  {